 ### Available actions

-If an action fails (for example a selector that never appears within the timeout), the scrape fails cleanly with `success = false` and the error message, just like an HTTP error.
+If an action fails (for example a selector that never appears within the timeout), the fetch fails, which raises a `RequestException` after the retries, just like an HTTP error.

 > **Tip:** for a click or key press that loads a new page, use `waitForNavigation: true` on that action (or `clickAndWait()`) rather than a separate `->waitForNavigation()` call.
 That arms the wait *before* the click, avoiding a race where the navigation finishes before the wait starts.